 Don’t Conduct More Than Two-Three Interviews per Day

 As long as artificial intelligence has not replaced you as an interviewer, you need to understand that your possibilities are not unlimited.
-Moreover, for the first few weeks of remote work, it will most likely be difficult for you to concentrate.
+Moreover, it will most likely be difficult for you to concentrate on remote work for the first few weeks.
 Productivity and attention to detail may be degraded.
 That is why it is not worth it to overload yourself with additional interviews.
 It’s best to plan them early the next morning to start the call with a fresh mind.

 Try to Dock Your Work With Your Child’s Rest